DavidArmstrong/SAMDTelescopeController/TC4_0/ReadMe.md

 Windows 10, meant I could either try rewriting my tools, or go to 'something else'.
 Several attempts at updating my Visual C++ IDE ended in extreme frustration.
 (Thank you Microsoft!)
 It was time for 'something else'.

 Version 4.0 was decided on when I got my hands on a Sparkfun Redboard Turbo.
 I'd always thought the Arduino line of stuff wasn't up to the task, but this board proved me wrong.
 It had real dev tools.
 And it had a lot of libraries that were tested and extensive.
 Software tool availability often ends up determining what hardware will be used for a system.
+And with that, I started to have fun again developing this system.

 You will notice a lot of 'caps' in the current source.
 That's because the Arduino code is a translation of the original FIG-Forth code, which had a